 2. These Durable Sponges Will Help You Give Your Stove a Real Scrubbin’

-Designed to help you target all those underlying grease stains and marks, these multipurpose cleaning sponges work on virtually every type of surface, but they’re particularly great for cleaning your oven.
+Designed to help you target all those underlying grease stains and marks, these multipurpose cleaning sponges work on virtually every type of surface.
+However, they’re particularly great for cleaning your oven.
 Each pack comes with six sturdy sponges, each of which sports a lifespan of up to 500 uses (or three months, depending on how often you use them).
 All in all, that’s a pretty big bang for your buck, especially when you can buy a whole pack for less than $10.

 3. This Professional Oven Cleaner Works Wonders When it Comes to Dirt and Grime

-Sometimes all it takes is a little spray every now and then.
-If that’s the case, this everyday spray will work wonders.
+Sometimes all it takes is a little spray now and then.
+If that’s the case, this Easy-Off everyday spray will work wonders.
 Advanced technology lets this spray get down to eliminating dirt and grime and leaving your oven feeling (and smelling) fresh.
 Spray it onto your oven surfaces, let it sit for a few minutes and then wipe down with a clean cloth.